National parks of the United Kingdom: Government support is established

 By the early 1930s increasing public interest in the countryside, coupled with the growing and newly mobile urban population, was generating increasing friction between those seeking access to the countryside and landowners.
 Alongside of direct action trespasses, such as the mass trespass of Kinder Scout, several voluntary bodies took up the cause of public access in the political arena.

 In 1931 Christopher Addison (later Lord Addison) chaired a government committee that proposed a 'National Park Authority' to choose areas for designation as national parks.
 A system of national reserves and nature sanctuaries was proposed:

-"(i) to safeguard areas of exceptional natural interest against (a) disorderly development and (b) spoliation; (ii) to improve the means of access for pedestrians to areas of natural beauty; and (iii) to promote measures for the protection of flora and fauna."

 However, no further action was taken after the intervention of the 1931 General Election.

 The voluntary Standing Committee on National Parks first met on 26 May 1936 to put the case to the government for national parks in the UK.
 After World War II, the Labour Party proposed the establishment of national parks as part of the post-war reconstruction of the UK.
 A report by John Dower, secretary of the Standing Committee on National Parks, to the Minister of Town and Country Planning in 1945 was followed in 1947 by a Government committee, this time chaired by Sir Arthur Hobhouse, which prepared legislation for national parks, and proposed twelve national parks.
 Sir Arthur had this to say on the criteria for designating suitable areas:

-The essential requirements of a National Park are that it should have great natural beauty, a high value for open-air recreation and substantial continuous extent.
-Further, the distribution of selected areas should as far as practicable be such that at least one of them is quickly accessible from each of the main centres of population in England and Wales.
-Lastly there is merit in variety and with the wide diversity of landscape which is available in England and Wales, it would be wrong to confine the selection of National Parks to the more rugged areas of mountain and moorland, and to exclude other districts which, though of less outstanding grandeur and wildness, have their own distinctive beauty and a high recreational value.